 The timing solution used here was also derived from Nançay data.
-We use gtbary with the pulsar position corrected for proper motion, and gtpphase to calculate event phases.
+We use gtbary having corrected times for proper motion, and gtpphase to calculate event phases.
 Figure 6 shows the resulting phases, along with a pulse profile at 1.4 GHz for B1937+21.
-The mean delays between the main and secondary giant pulse components and their regular emission counterparts are 60.1 and 67.3 μ s respectively, with rms deviations of 1.9 and 2.4 μ s, consistent with Kinkhabwala & Thorsett's results.
-We have thus validated both barycenter and phase-folding procedures, using events recorded on a three week timescale, for an isolated millisecond pulsar.
+The mean delays between the main and secondary giant pulse components and their regular emission counterparts are 60.1 and 67.3 μ s respectively, with RMS of 1.9 and 2.4 μ s, consistent with Soglasnov et al's results.
+We have thus validated both barycentering and phase-folding procedures, using events recorded on a three week timescale, for an isolated millisecond pulsar.